When to Use a Scissor Lift Harness 2026

 Do I Need a Harness in a Scissor Lift?

-While OSHA doesn’t require the use of a safety harness on a scissor lift (scaffolding), certain scenarios may require the use of one.
+While OSHA doesn’t require a safety harness on a scissor lift (scaffolding), certain scenarios may require one.
 Scissor lift fall protection with harnesses may be necessary, depending on external factors.
-There are many reasons why scissor lift workers need to wear a harness and attached lanyard, such as:
+There are many reasons why scissor lift workers need to wear a harness and an attached lanyard, such as:

 • No guardrail system is in place.